rafops/db-vending-machine/README.md

 ## Configuration

-Set the following Terraform variables to configure DB Vending Machine module:
+Set the following Terraform variables to configure DB Vending Machine as a module or using `terraform.tfvars`:

 - Set `backup_profile` to AWS credentials profile where snapshots will be taken from.
 Usually a production account.
 - Set `backup_db_instance` to DB instance identifier in the `backup_profile` account where snapshots will be taken from.
 Usually a production instance.